NET WORTH: $500 million estimated

 OVERVIEW: Harold Grinspoon and his wife Diane Troderman are Giving Pledge signatories whose philanthropy focuses on the Jewish community in Western Massachusetts and Southern Vermont, as well as nationally and in Israel.
 A key program provides families with free, high-quality children's books, music and other resources that foster Jewish learning.
 The foundation has a strong web presence with clear grant guidelines.

 Grinspoon and Diane give generously to Jewish causes through the Harold Grinspoon Foundation (HGF).
 HGF makes grants in Western Massachusetts and Southern Vermont, as well as nationally and in Israel.
 The foundation also runs flagship programs.
 One of these, PJ Library, provides free, high-quality children's books, music, and other resources that foster Jewish learning and "create a gateway for deeper engagement in Jewish life."
 The program is active in more than 165 North American communities, and is also expanding into Israel.
-The forces behind PJ Library are in part personal as Grinspoon had dyslexia-based reading difficulties as a youth.
+The meaning behind PJ Library is in part personal; Grinspoon had dyslexia-based reading difficulties as a youth.

-In Western Massachusetts, Grinspoon and Diane via their foundation provide funding for operating costs to Jewish day schools, including Hebrew High School of New England and Lander Grinspoon Academy.
-The foundation is also strongly involved with The Resource Center for Jewish Education (RCJE), and funds arts and culture, the local JCC, and the Jewish Federations of Western Massachusetts and the Berkshires.
+Based in Western Massachusetts, Grinspoon and Diane, via their foundation, provide funding for operating costs to Jewish day schools, including the Heritage Academy, Hebrew High School of New England, the Center for Jewish Education, and Lander Grinspoon Academy.

 Nationally, grantees have included Birthright Israel, Hillel, the American Jewish Joint Distribution Committee (JDC), and the Foundation for Jewish Camp.
-In fact, Grinspoon is considered a pioneer in expanding and upgrading Jewish summer camping and another foundation program, JCamp 180 seeks to "sustain and strengthen Jewish camps in North America."
+In fact, Grinspoon is considered a pioneer in expanding and upgrading Jewish summer camping.
+Another program of his own foundation, JCamp 180 seeks to "sustain and strengthen Jewish camps in North America."
 The foundation also parks significant dollars with Jewish Federations and Jewish Community Foundations throughout the country,

-In Israel, meanwhile, The Harold Grinspoon Foundation established an Israel-based foundation, Keren Grinspoon Israel, which operates Sifriyat Pijama, a spinoff of the PJ Library program.
+In Israel, meanwhile, Grinspoon established an Israel-based foundation, Keren Grinspoon Israel, which operates Sifriyat Pijama, a spinoff of the PJ Library program.

-LOOKING FORWARD: Grinspoon daughter-in-law Winnie Sandler Grinspoon assumed the role of president of the foundation a few years ago and is a key person to watch.
+LOOKING FORWARD: Grinspoon’s daughter-in-law Winnie Sandler Grinspoon assumed the role of president of the foundation a few years ago, and is a key person to watch.